 In the same way that inflation has the capacity to “ruin civilizations,” as Munger said, it has the capacity to reduce the buying power of individual savings and change people’s retirement plans.

 As individuals, you and I obviously are limited in what we can do to ensure that government and central banks act in a fiscally responsible manner.
 We can, however, take steps to hedge our own financial resources from the effects of fiscal uncertainty – including inflation.
-And one of those steps could include the addition of alternative assets such as gold and silver to your own personal holdings.

-I’ll “circle back” to talk more about metals in a bit.
-Before I do, though, I want to look a little closer at what Charlie Munger had to say about inflation and its impact on what is perhaps the most storied empire in history: ancient Rome.
+I want to look a little closer at what Charlie Munger had to say about inflation and its impact on what is perhaps the most storied empire in history: ancient Rome.
 In the context of an inflation discussion, what happened there is very interesting – and instructive for all of us, I believe.

 When the subject of inflation came up during Munger’s recent Yahoo Finance interview, the billionaire investor did not mince words.